jackbrand900/scheduling_cw/README.md

 Scheduling and Resource Allocation Coursework

-This Jupyter notebook implements a **Tabu Search Algorithm** to optimize scheduling for a given workflow, with an objective of minimizing tardiness.
+(coursework.ipynb) This Jupyter notebook implements a **Tabu Search Algorithm** to optimize scheduling for a given workflow, with an objective of minimizing tardiness.

 ## 1. Setup and Requirements